xarray-contrib/xdggs/design_doc.md

 ## Handling hierarchical DGGS

+DGGS are grid systems with grids of the same topology but different spatial resolution.
+There is a hierarchical relationship between grids of different resolutions.
-Even though the DGGS coordinate of a Dataset (DataArray) is limited to cell ids of same resolution (no mixed-resolutions), `xdggs` can still provide functionality to deal with the hierarchical aspect of DGGSs.
+Even though the coordinate of one grid in the DGGS of a Dataset (DataArray) is limited to cell ids of same resolution (no mixed-resolutions), `xdggs` can still provide functionality to deal with the hierarchical aspect of DGGSs.

 Selection by parent cell ids may be in example (see section above).
 Another example would be to have utility methods to explicitly change the grid resolution (see [issue #18](https://github.com/benbovy/xdggs/issues/18) for more details and discussion).
+One can also store DGGS data at all resolutions as a list of datasets.

+However, like in hexagonal grids of aperture 3 or 4 (e.g. DGGRID ISEA4H), the parent child relationship can be also ambiguous.
+The actual spatial aggregation functions in the subclasses might be implemented differently depending on the selected DGGS.

 ## Operations between similar DGGS (alignment)